eiriklid/MDVRP/README.md

 Using MATLAB Engine API for plotting

 TO-DO:
-- Make output file

-- Tournament selection, probabilistic selection with r
 - Mutation
-- Acceptance test, check that solution is feasible
+- (Acceptance test, check that solution is feasible)

 - Elitism
+- Tournament selection, probabilistic selection with r

 - Change input values to float?
-- Hamming distance for nicing?
+- Hamming distance for niching?